solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 This section helped pinpoint some of the most common issues a team may run into when hosting your MySQL based applications in the cloud.
-These included items from connectivity, deployment and performance.
+These included items from connectivity, deployment, and performance.

 ### Checklist

--   Understand the OSI model and how it can help troubleshoot issues
+-   Understand the OSI model and how it can help troubleshoot issues.
--   Start at the bottom of the OSI model and work your way up
+-   Start at the bottom of the OSI model and work your way up.
--   Network connectivity issues can exist anywhere between client and server
+-   Network connectivity issues can exist anywhere between client and server.
--   Be sure a clear plan of attack has been developed for resolving issues
+-   Be sure a clear plan of attack has been developed for resolving issues.
--   Utilize logging to assist in troubleshooting activities
+-   Utilize logging to assist in troubleshooting activities.

 # 10 / Business Continuity and Disaster Recovery